WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * [10 February 2021](#date-10-february-2021)
 * [Template](#template-date-dd-month-yyyy)

-### Date: 14 April 2021
+### Date: 21 April 2021

 #### Who did you help this week?

 * MS - Prepared powerpoint for CW21 Project design session.
 * GA - Mentoring meeting.
-* engage@turing students - met with them to go through Github and have been practicing PR review with them.
+* engage@turing students - met with them to go through Github, answering queries and have been practicing PR review with them.
 * CC - helped with onboarding and co-working for getting going with Github.

 #### Who helped you this week?